 Are York Water Insiders Aligned With All Shareholders?

 I do like that insiders have been buying shares in York Water, but there is more evidence of shareholder friendly management.
-I refer to the very reasonable level of CEO pay.
-For companies with market capitalizations between US$200m and US$800m, like York Water, the median CEO pay is around US$1.8m.
+Specifically, the CEO is paid quite reasonably for a company of this size.
+I discovered that the median total compensation for the CEOs of companies like York Water with market caps between US$200m and US$800m is about US$1.9m.

-The York Water CEO received total compensation of just US$362k in the year to December 2018.
+The CEO of York Water only received US$341k in total compensation for the year ending .
 That looks like modest pay to me, and may hint at a certain respect for the interests of shareholders.
-CEO compensation is hardly the most important aspect of a company to consider, but when its reasonable that does give me a little more confidence that leadership are looking out for shareholder interests.
+CEO remuneration levels are not the most important metric for investors, but when the pay is modest, that does support enhanced alignment between the CEO and the ordinary shareholders.
 It can also be a sign of good governance, more generally.